Cleft Lip & Cleft Palate

 Another cause of a cleft lip or cleft palate may be related to medication the birthing parent took during pregnancy.
 This includes antiseizure medications, acne treatment medications containing Accutane®, or methotrexate, a drug commonly used for treating cancer, arthritis and psoriasis.

 Other factors that can contribute to the development of a cleft include:

 - Birth disorders like DiGeorge syndrome or Pierre Robin syndrome.

-The condition may also occur due to exposure to viruses or chemicals while the baby is in the womb.
+The condition may also occur due to exposure to viruses or chemicals while the fetus develops in the uterus.